tengstrand/lein-polylith/readme.md

    - Project file location (e.g.): *~/examples/example/environments/development*
 8. Select *File > Project Structure… > Modules > Development*.
 Select the *interfaces* directory and press *Test* to make it a test directory.

 The reason we marked the *interfaces* directory as a test directory is that we want the IDE to treat its content as source code so that we can get the colouring when we edit it.
-We don’t want to put it in the *src* folder because then it can shadow the pass-through interfaces of the components (that have the same namespaces and signatures).
+We don’t want to put it in the *src* folder because then it can shadow the interfaces of the components (that have the same namespaces and signatures).

 Now we have the *example* project created and we are ready to work with it from the IDE:<br>
 <img src="images/project-01.png" width="50%">